WarManiac/WAXprivacy/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with XPrivacy.
+You should have received a copy of the GNU General Public License along with WAXprivacy.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).